 But the bottom line is inevitable.
 Good triumphs.
 The end of the Book will never change.

-What is your favorite end-times novel?
-Or do you prefer nonfiction?
+What are your favorite end-times books?
+And would you rather read end times fiction, or do you prefer nonfiction?

 Until Next Time, Love God, Love Books, Shine The Light!!